-Khloe Kardashian ‘Shocked’ Over Scott Disick’s WCW Post, Per ‘HL’
+Khloe Kardashian ‘Shocked’ Over Scott Disick’s WCW Post, Per ‘Hollywood Life’

 As previously reported by The Inquisitr, although Scott didn’t mean to upset Sofia, sources claim that the model was a bit annoyed that Disick posted a photo of Kardashian, and has been stingy when it comes to posting photos of her.

-Sources tell HL that Sofia is not threatened by Khloe, and knows that she and Scott share a special friendship with one another.
+Sources tell Hollywood Life that Sofia is not threatened by Khloe, and knows that she and Scott share a special friendship with one another.
 However, she is a little hurt that Disick doesn’t post about her and their relationship on social media more often.

 Richie is said to feel confident in her romance with Disick, but thinks it would be nice if he would proclaim his love for her in a more public way, which she believes would be a very romantic gesture on his part.